sofiasarak/eds214-finalproject/README.md

 ### Notes:

-For package installation, be sure to run "environment_initiation.R" in the R folder.
+For package installation, be sure to run "environment_initiation.R" in the project root.